Michael-Hume/CS421-Project/READMEp1.txt

 Michael Hume / mhume3

 We chose to use the CoreNLP parser interfacing with NLTK in Python.
-It seemed that the CoreNLP parser was more robust and parsed sentences in a way that made displaying the parse trees easy.
+It seemed that the CoreNLP parser was robust and parsed sentences in a way that made displaying the parse trees easy using NLTK.
-The NER tagger also seemed advantageous, although we did not end up using it.
+The NER tagger also seemed advantageous for the categorization task, although we did not end up using it.
+For the categorization task we used WordNet.
+The Wu-Palmer algorithm was used to calculate similarity between words.

 How to run:
 Have Stanford CoreNLP service up and running at http://localhost:9000